 An event organised by:

-Scientific Knowledge Services in cooperation with Central Technological Library at the University of Ljubljana (CTK) and University of Maribor are the official partners of this event.
+Scientific Knowledge Services in collaboration with Central Technological Library at the University of Ljubljana (CTK) and University of Maribor.

 The Challenge of Open Science